sampsyo/cs6120/content/blog/2019-09-25-bril-type-inference.md

 We also will implement type checking through this type inference.

 ## Design
-For our workflow, we'd like to take a semi-typed bril program and convert it between JSON and text representations.
+For our workflow, we'd like to take a semi-typed Bril program and convert it between JSON and text representations.
 This requires changing the grammar so that type annotations are optional.